public class MipMapImageRaster extends ImageRaster

 Sets the pixel at the given coordinate to the given color.

 public void setPixel(int x, int y, ColorRGBA color)

 For all integer based formats (those not ending in "F"), the color is first clamped to 0.0 - 1.0 before converting it to an integer to avoid overflow.
 For floating point based formats, components larger than 1.0 can be represented, but components lower than 0.0 are still not allowed (as all formats are unsigned).

 If the underlying format is grayscale (e.g. one of the luminance formats,

 conversion is done first, before writing the result into the image.

-If the image does not have some of the components in the color (such as alpha, or any of the color components), then these components will be ignored.
+If the image lacks some components (such as alpha, or any of the color components), then these components will be ignored.
 The only exception to this is luminance formats for which the color is converted to luminance first (see above).